ChsPranav/Simple-Api-ProxyServer/README.md

 Installation
 Clone the repository:

-sh
-Copy code
 git clone <repository-url>
 cd api-proxy-server
 Install dependencies:

-sh
-Copy code
 npm install
 Create a .env file:

-sh
-Copy code
-touch .env
-Add the following environment variables to the .env file:

-plaintext
-Copy code
+in env file text
 PORT=3000
 RATE_LIMIT=5
 CACHE_DURATION=300
 AUTH_TOKEN=your_auth_token
 WEATHERSTACK_API_KEY=your_weatherstack_api_key
 Running the Server

-Start the server with the following command:
+Start the server with the following command: node index.js

-sh
-Copy code
-node index.js
 The server will run on the port specified in the .env file (default is 3000).